 Objective:

 Learn the different methods available for creating surface meshes.
-If you are looking for how to create a surface mesh, go here.
+If you want to create a surface mesh, go here.

 Applies to: